- Written by Dr.Mehmet Demircioglu

 Avoid heavy effort while you are sick.
 Forceful coughing, sweating, fever, poor sleep, and physical strain can all make recovery feel more difficult.
 During early recovery, I separate light walking from true exercise after a hair transplant.

 If allergies are the reason for sneezing, discuss which medication fits your surgical plan before using tablets or sprays on your own.
-Some patients also need to avoid dusty rooms, smoke, strong perfume, or very dry air during the first days.
-These details sound small, but they can reduce repeated sneezing and stop the patient from touching the scalp out of irritation.
+Some people also need to avoid dusty rooms, smoke, strong perfume, or very dry air during the first days.
+These details sound small, but they can reduce repeated sneezing and stop unnecessary touching from irritation.

 Then the question changes.
 The sneeze or cough may be harmless, but the impact needs its own judgment.
 A light brush is different from a direct hit, and no bleeding is different from a fresh open point in the recipient area.